gchochla/z2fsl/README.md

 ### Reproduce

-After you have succesfully downloaded the dataset of interest and gotten access to the corresponding  pretrained Few-shot learner, simply execute the corresponding script in `./scripts`, e.g. again for SUN in ZSL:
+After you have succesfully downloaded the dataset of interest and gotten access to the corresponding  pretrained Few-shot learner, simply execute the corresponding script in `./scripts`, e.g. again for CUB in ZSL:

 ```bash
 chmod +x scripts/run_cub.sh